 In a busy year we also completed our electricity network price control review, called RP7.
 This is an important milestone, with an over £2 billion package on investment in the electricity network.
 As well as ensuring that there is the necessary investment in the electricity network, this will enhance our energy infrastructure to ensure that it can deliver the benefits of the energy transition.
 We also worked closely with the Department for the Economy (DfE) to implement the energy strategy action plan and engaged in cross government carbon reduction work.
 Our commitment to efficient investment in the water and sewerage network, saw us complete our mid-term review of the NI Water price control.
-The operation of the Single Electricity Market also continued to be critical to securing our energy supply and we will be committing more resources to support our critical all-island work.
+The operation of the Single Electricity Market also continued to be critical to securing our energy supply and we have committed to investing more resources to support our critical work in this area.

 This FWP is aligned to the strategic direction in Protecting Consumers on the way to Net Zero.
 The projects in the FWP demonstrate our commitment to delivering a Just Transition to net zero.
-Ensuring that Northern Ireland enjoys a secure energy and water supply is paramount.
+Ensuring that Northern Ireland enjoys a secure energy and water supply is paramount and this includes protecting consumers during extreme weather events.
 Price control reviews provide us with the opportunity to deliver on our strategic objective of enabling best in class energy and water companies.
 This FWP also makes a commitment to learning and ensuring that are price controls are effective by reviewing how we do future price control reviews.
 Our aspiration that Northern Ireland energy and water consumers deserve the best, is reflected in the suite of consumer protection projects in our FWP.

 I appreciate the time taken by those who responded to our FWP consultation.
 This feedback has helped us shape our FWP by, for instance, clarifying the scope of projects.
 We will continue to engage with and collaborate with our stakeholders to help us meet our objectives.
-In addition, following Storm Éowyn, we will also be looking at where we can further support the resilience of our electricity, gas and water supplies.

-In a year where we continued to transform the organisation, so that it can meet current and future challenges, I continue to be impressed by the enthusiasm and dedication of the team at the Utility Regulator.
-I also would like to personally thank Bill Emery and Teresa Perchard, for their considerable contribution to the Utility Regulator Board, as they stepped down in 2024, and to welcome Rosamund Blomfield-Smith and Isolde Goggin to the Board.
-As we move forward as an organisation, with an exciting agenda, I am looking forward to working with our team to deliver this FWP.
+In a year when there was major progress on our organisational transformation programme to help us meet the challenges of the future, I am proud of the enthusiasm and dedication of our team - from those that have worked at UR for many years to those that have just joined us.
+I also would like to thank Bill Emery and Teresa Perchard, for their considerable contribution as they stepped down from the UR Board in 2024.
+As we move forward as an organisation, with an exciting agenda I am looking forward to working with our team to deliver this FWP.